kubernetes/enhancements/keps/sig-node/20190726-arbitrary-pull-secrets.md

 As a cluster user, I want to pull my private image from a non-Docker registry with my credentials.

 #### Story 3
-As a cluster user, I want to pull my images from my on-prem image registry that.
+As a cluster user, I want to pull my images from my on-prem image registry.

 ### Implementation Details